Create your first policy

 3. Save as draft, or publish

-- Save as draft — creates the policy in
+- Save as Draft — creates the policy in

 DRAFTstatus.
-Drafts are visible to editors but not to the general User role and are not checked by the extension or Mac app. - Publish — creates the policy in
+Drafts are visible to editors but not to the general User role and are not checked by the extension or Mac app. - Add Policy — publishes immediately.
+Status becomes

 4. Verify